pierre-ernst/detect-secrets-gradle/README.md

 ## Prerequisite

-1. Only git folders can be scanned (`git init` or cloning and existing repo)
+1. Only git folders can be scanned (`git init` or cloning an existing repo)
 1. A baseline scan of your repo is required before you can use this gradle task, and the results must be committed to a file named `.secrets.baseline.json`:
 ```
 $ docker pull clmdevops/detect-secrets